ryx/datalayer.js/README.md

 ## parseDOMNode(element:HTMLElement): void
 Parse the given DOM node and it's children and hand them over to the extensions for further logic and processing. **Important:** If you asynchronously add markup to your page (e.g. after AJAX calls, lazy loading, etc.) and that markup may contain any datalayer.js-relevant data, then you HAVE TO call `parseDOMNode` and pass it the newly added element - *after adding it to the DOM*!
 Otherwise the contained information won't be processed.

+## log(...args): void
+Convenience function that uses the currently active logger to generate log output.
+The same function is equally available inside the `Plugin` class, which uses the same logger behind the scenes. (@FIXME add logger extension that allows replacing the default logger with a custom one)

 # Models